Timeline of Malaysia Airlines Flight 370

 The timeline of Malaysia Airlines Flight 370 lists events associated with the disappearance of Malaysia Airlines Flight 370 (Note: The flight is also known as MH370 or Flight MH370.
 MH is the IATA designator for Malaysia Airlines and the combination of the IATA designator and flight number is a common abbreviated reference for a flight.)—a scheduled, commercial flight operated by Malaysia Airlines from Kuala Lumpur International Airport to Beijing Capital International Airport on 8 March 2014 with 227 passengers and 12 crew.
 Air traffic control lost contact with Flight 370 less than an hour into the flight, after which it was tracked by military radar crossing the Malay Peninsula and was last located over the Andaman Sea.
 Analysis of automated communications between the aircraft and a satellite communications network has determined that the aircraft flew into the southern Indian Ocean, before communication ended shortly after 08:19 (UTC+8:00).
-The disappearance initiated a multi-national search effort that became the most expensive search in aviation history.
+The disappearance triggered a multinational search effort that later became the most expensive search operation in aviation history.

-In the weeks after Flight 370's disappearance, the search focused on waters in Southeast Asia and an investigation into the disappearance was opened.
+During the weeks following Flight 370's disappearance, search operations focused on waters in Southeast Asia and an investigation into the disappearance was opened.
 After a week of searching, Malaysia announced that analysis of communications between the aircraft and a satellite communications network had found that Flight 370 continued to fly for several hours after it lost contact with air traffic control.
 Its last communication on the network was made along one of two arcs stretching north-west into Central Asia and southwest into the southern Indian Ocean.
 The northern arc was discounted and the focus of the search shifted to a remote area of the southern Indian Ocean.